-The company began in 1899 as Le jouet de Paris.
-In 1902, the Société Industrielle de Ferblanterie (SIF) was formed in Paris
+In 1899 a similar organization named the Société Industrielle de Ferblanterie (SIF) had been formed in Paris

 as a consortium of 7 other toy makers who were also metalworking companies.
 In 1909 they took over Le jouet de Paris, and these companies joined

 forces to produce toys under the label "JP".
 Eventually this label changed into "J et P" and in 1928 into "JEP".
 Under this name the brand achieved

 great success, as technical systems for manufacturing were continually improved.
 SIF was headquartered at 39 rue Beaumarchais

-SIF distributed and sold toys all over France and Europe (Lyon, Algiers, Amsterdam, Cairo, Zurich,
+SIF distributed and sold toys all over France and Europe (Lyon, Algiers, Amsterdam, Cairo, Zurich, Casablanca, Brussels and Gothenburg).

 Some toys made between 1909 and 1914 may bear both the inscriptions 'SIF' and 'JP'.
 The company, like so many others around the world,

 During the 1st World War the company was requisitioned by the army to produce